Submit Article

 What Was the Outcome?

-After hearing the submissions of both parties, the High Court unanimously concluded that Mr. Ganesan should be suspended from practice for a period of three years.
+"Having heard the submissions of counsel for the Law Society as well as those of Mr Ganesan, we were unanimously of the opinion that Mr Ganesan should be suspended from practice for a period of three years." (at [1])

 Why Does This Case Matter?